Tulsi Gabbard’s ties to secretive cult may explain her perplexing political journey

 He described his relationship with his devotees as one of love.

-Ms Sinavaiana Gabbard, remembers learning some 40 years ago that her brother Mike – Tulsi’s father and longterm Hawaiian state lawmaker – had joined the Science of Identity.
+Sinavaiana Gabbard remembers learning some 40 years ago that her brother Mike – Tulsi’s father and longterm Hawaiian state lawmaker – had joined the Science of Identity.

 The extended family were gathering for Sunday brunch, a weekly feast and cultural institution in Samoa.
 When Mike announced he and his family had become strict vegetarians, her mother was deeply upset.